 With hopes and fears for this technology at an all-time high, it is crucial that we get a solid grip on what large language models can and cannot do.

 Open to interpretation

-Most of the problems with how large language models are tested boil down to the question of how the results are interpreted.
+Most of the problems with testing large language models boil down to the question of how to interpret the results.